Tecton

 )

-Finally, we’ll roll both of these feature views into a single feature service that we’ll use to deliver point-in-time correct training data and serve live features in production to a fraud detection model:
+Finally, we’ll combine both feature views into a feature service that delivers point-in-time correct training data and provides live features to the fraud detection model in production:

 from tecton import FeatureService